 I suffer from excessive sweating myself, and after years of being dissatisfied with the available products in stores, doctor’s offices, and online, I decided to develop my own solution.
 I knew I wanted this treatment to be topical, safe, affordable, and most of all: effective.

-#1: Apply Duradry PM two times per Week
+Step #1: Apply Duradry PM Two Times a Week

-Duradry PM is a neutral-scented gel antiperspirant using Aluminum Chloride as its active ingredient.
+Duradry PM is a neutral-scented gel antiperspirant that contains aluminum chloride as its active ingredient.

-The reason I developed Duradry PM as a gel was due to my past experience using alternatives.
-The gel is far more easily applied to the skin than a liquid or spray, which also may leak when you travel.
+The reason I developed Duradry PM as a gel was due to my past experience using hyperhidrosis alternatives.
+The gel is far easier to apply on skin than a liquid or spray, which also may leak when you travel.

-You apply Duradry PM before you go to bed; that way its ingredients can get to work while your sweat glands are less active.
-The gel is unscented so it won’t disturb you or your partner while you try to sleep.
+You apply Duradry PM before you go to bed.
+That way, its ingredients can get to work while your sweat glands are less active.
+The gel is unscented so it won’t disturb you or your partner while you sleep.